misahub2023/Capsule-Vision-2024-Challenge/README.md

   - Stored model, associated weights or files (optional).
   - Any utils or assets or config. or checkpoints.

-The submitted excel files will be evaluated using a semi-automated script to generate the relevant metrics against the true labels on the basis of which the participants will be ranked.
+The submitted excel files were evaluated using a semi-automated script to generate the relevant metrics against the true labels on the basis of which the participants were ranked.

-Following checklist will be used to select the top three winning teams:
+Following checklist was used to select the top three winning teams:
-- Best evaluation metrics (mean AUC and balanced accuracy) on testing dataset.
+- Common metric (average of mean AUC and balanced accuracy) on testing dataset.
-- In case of ties:
-  * Model uniqueness and reproducibility.
-  * Readability of the submitted report and github repository.
-  * Unique methods of handling class-imbalance problems in the datasets.

 ## Citation
 Please using the following citations for citing our work.